Seifenan/p2-practice-pseudo-classes/README.md

 # Pre-work: Broken Code

->I was tasked with identifying broken code by comparing it to similar working code.
+> I was tasked with styling specific elements using pseudo-classes.

 ## Submission